Bartlesville Radio » News » Visitation Station Built at Bartlesville Health & Rehab

 Julie said her father's wife passed away recently, so she came to visit him last week.
 Before that visit, Butler couldn't see her dad for two to three months.
 She said she is glad she gets to see her father on a regular basis now and she appreciates everything Bartlesville Health and Rehab has done to keep her dad and others safe.

 Chester, a former resident of Watonga, Oklahoma, said his daughter is a sweetheart and he loved getting to see her.
 Chester has lived in Bartlesville for approximately four years now, and loves the area.
-He said the Visitation Station is a great idea and he is amazed with how effective the process is for him to speak with his daughter.
+He said the Visitation Station is a great idea and he is amazed by how effective the process is for him to speak with his daughter.

 « Back to News